-- 7. To discover Oracle servers and collect inventory, navigate to Discovery & Inventory > Discovery and Inventory rules and create a discovery and inventory rule with the following details.
+- For UNIX: Create a local user account and assign ssh privileges to it.
+Register this account in the secure Password Store on the appropriate inventory beacon.
+The FlexNet inventory agent runs as the local operating system user currently logged into the Oracle server.
+You can also configure the agent to run as a specific Sysdba user by setting OracleInventoryAsSysdba parameter of the ndtrack to False, and configuring the desired Sysdba user through the OracleInventoryUser parameter in the config.ini file.
+For more information, see Appendix D Inventory Collection Through ndtrack With a Specific DBA on page 134. - 7.
+To discover Oracle servers and collect inventory, navigate to Discovery & Inventory > Discovery and Inventory rules and create a discovery and inventory rule with the following details.
 For more information about discovery and inventory rules, see Discovery and Inventory Rules in the online help. - Target: Create a target to identify all Oracle servers in your network.
 You can use subnet name, IP address, or device name matching pattern to identify devices in the target definition.
 For more information on targets, see the Targets page in the online help. - Action: Create an action and select Discover devices using network scan and Gather hardware and software inventory options in the General section of action definition.
-Ensure that the correct port numbers have been entered. - Schedule: Specify the running schedule for this rule. - 8.
-The rule flows down to the inventory beacons with the next beacon policy update.
+Ensure that the correct port numbers have been entered. - Schedule: Specify the running schedule for this rule. - The rule flows down to the inventory beacons with the next beacon policy update.
 An inventory beacon updates its policy after every 15 minutes by default.
 For more information, see the Inventory Settings page in the online help. - 9.
 Based on the operating system of the Oracle server, ndtrack uses one of the following methods to collect discovery and inventory information: - On Windows: The account that you created in step 6 is used to create a service that runs ndtrack using the SYSTEM account.
 The NT\Authority\SYSTEM account is a member of the ora\dba database group.
-The ndtrack reads the ORACLE\HOME path from the HKLM\SOFTWARE\Oracle\ and HKLM\SOFTWARE\Wow6432Node\Oracle\ location in the registry and finds the tnsnames.ora file.
+The ndtrack reads the ORACLE\HOME path from the HKLM\SOFTWARE\Oracle\ and HKLM\SOFTWARE \Wow6432Node\Oracle\ location in the registry and finds the tnsnames.ora file.
 The tnsnames.ora file is parsed to discover SID and ports for each Oracle service.

 Note • The ndtrack relies on Windows authentication to connect to Oracle service.
-The ndtrack can collect inventory only if the property SQLNet.AUTHENTICATION\SERVICES is set to (NTS) in the sqlnet.ora file (located in the ORACLE\HOME\network\admin folder).
+The ndtrack can collect inventory only if the property SQLNet.AUTHENTICATION\SERVICES is set to (NTS) in the sqlnet.ora file (located in the ORACLE HOME\network\admin folder).